How do we deliver the BESS report at Energy Compliance?

 After we gather the above, our engineers and energy assessors will prepare the complying report (SDA/SMP report) under council-approved templates considering to:

 - Reduce total energy consumption while considering low-cost insulation and glazing,

 - Offer different proposals for all other sustainability categories (e.g. waste management and transport),

-- Offer innovative energy solutions such as low-cost passive house,
+- Offer innovative energy solutions such as a low-cost passive house,

-- Assess feasibility of most cost-effective renewable energy options (if required)
+- Assess the feasibility of most cost-effective renewable energy options (if required)